 Here is what trips Americans up most often:

-- Quick hops out: Spending a weekend in Kosovo or a week in Italy does nothing to the one-year counter
+- Quick hops out: a weekend in Kosovo or a week in Italy does nothing to the one-year counter

-- Hard reset only: You must be physically outside Albania for 90 straight days to start a fresh year
+- Hard reset only: you must be physically outside Albania for 90 straight days to start a fresh year

-- Overstay penalties: Staying beyond 365 days without applying for residency triggers fines at the border on departure
+- Overstay penalties: staying beyond 365 days without applying for residency triggers fines at the border on departure

-- No registration: For stays under one year, no check-in with local police or municipalities is required
+- No registration: for stays under one year, no check-in with local police or municipalities is required

-Pro Tip: I’ve seen mixed-passport families get caught at the border because one parent miscounted the year.
+Pro Tip: I’ve watched mixed-passport families get caught at the border because one parent miscounted the year.
 The 365 days is calculated per person, not per family.
 If one of you is on day 370, that traveler pays the fine even if everyone else is fine.

 What counts as “leaving Albania” for the reset?